 Enriched Didactic Experiences

 The academic courses offered by Texas Woman's University and the University of Texas Medical Branch at Galveston include foundational and clinical sciences, as well as critical inquiry.
 Educational and research opportunities at both institutions contribute to a solid foundation in neurologic physical therapy practice.

 Learning modules are provided by interdisciplinary instructors who are experts in the curriculum content and patient management They create enriched learning experiences for enhanced knowledge acquisition and clinical application.

 The faculty members and mentors of our residency program are leading educators and clinicians.
 They are committed to the development of practitioners with advanced clinical skills in the management of patients with neurologic dysfunction across the continuum of care.

 Our residency training program strives for excellence in the areas of clinical practice, education and inquiry.
 In these areas, we seek to provide the residents with experiences that are challenging, yet rewarding, in order to enhance their professional growth and development.

-*This program is credentialed by the American Physical Therapy Association as a post-professional clinical residency program for physical therapists in Neurology.
+*TIRR Memorial Hermann Neurologic Physical Therapy Residency Program is accredited by the American Physical Therapy Association as a postprofessional residency program for physical therapists in neurology.